hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 resources?
 What if these components were well isolated from each other and efficiently used the resources they had at their disposal?

-{{< figure src="/images/writing/kubernetes-django/scheduled-on-cluster.svg" title="The application scheduled on an abstract collection of resources." >}}
+{{< figure src="/images/writing/kubernetes-django/scheduled-on-cluster.svg" title="The application running on an abstract collection of resources." >}}

 This philosophical shift --- [from managing *servers* to running *services* ideally][borg-omega-kubernetes] --- is precisely the